hxfirefox/blog/java/using blueprint.md

 There are 4 main elements in a blueprint xml file: bean, service, reference and reference-list:

--bean - an element that describes a Java object to be instantiated given a class name and optional constructor args and properties.
+- bean - an element that describes a Java object to be instantiated given a class name and optional constructor args and properties.
--service - advertises a bean as an OSGi service -reference - imports a singleton OSGi service that implements a specified interface and/or satisfies a specified property filter
+- service - advertises a bean as an OSGi service
+- reference - imports a singleton OSGi service that implements a specified interface and/or satisfies a specified property filter
--reference-list - imports multiple OSGi services that implement a specified interface and/or satisfy a specified property filter
+- reference-list - imports multiple OSGi services that implement a specified interface and/or satisfy a specified property filter

 For detailed documentation of these elements and blueprint design, refer to the Blueprint chapter of the OSGi compendium spec.
 Also refer to the Aries documentation